Greelow-LLC/boiler-express-type/README.md

 ## PostgreSQL

-This will give you an auto-starting PostgreSQL server (it should auto-start every time you open a new Terminal), plus a few utility scripts that you can run in a Terminal or in a .gitpod.yml command:
+This will give you an auto-starting PostgreSQL server (it should auto-start every time you open a new Terminal), plus a few utility scripts that you can run in a Terminal:

 ```
 pg_start: start the PostgreSQL service